Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Delete Questions

 ## Request Service
-The Request Service Tasks are used to automate the linking of related services that may underpin or depend on the service that the request is raised under.
+The Request Service automation is used to manage the linking of additional services to a request where those services underpin or depend on the service that the request is raised under.
 This is equivalent to the [Linked Services Action](/servicemanager-user-guide/service-portfolio/requests/linked-services-action) on a request where services can be manually linked.

+### Available tasks
 * **Add Related Services**<br>A business service can be underpinned by technical services, or an issue with a technical service may impact the services that depend on it.
-This task looks at the service under which the request was raised and then links all of the related services based on a particular type of relationship.
+This task looks at the service under which the request was raised and then links all of the related services based on a particular type of relationship between the services.
+    * Service A and Service B have not dependancy.
+    * Service A depends on Service B.
+    * Service B depends on Service A.
+    * Service A and Service B have a two way dependancy.
 * **Add Linked Service**<br>This task allows for a single service to be added to the list of associated services to the request.
 Rather than associating all services based on relationship type, this allows for a single service to be linked.
 * **Update Service Status**<br>This task allows for the [Service Status](/servicemanager-user-guide/service-portfolio/services/service-availability) to be updated on all of the linked services to help determine the availability of those services.